Breaking News

 “Nearly $8 billion in Green New Scam funding to fuel the Left’s climate agenda is being cancelled.
 More info to come from @ENERGY,” Office of Management and Budget Director and Project 2025 author Russ Vought announced on X on Wednesday.
 “The projects are in the following states: CA, CO, CT, DE, HI, IL, MD, MA, MN, NH, NJ, NM, NY, OR, VT, WA.”

-Each of these states voted against President Trump in 2024 and are represented by two Democrats in the Senate (where the shutdown fight just so happens to be stuck).
-Not only that, but they also make up a massive bulk of the U.S. GDP.
-This appears to be yet another petty, retributive move against states and senators whom Trump considers to be his enemy.
+Each of these states voted against President Trump in 2024 and is represented by two Democrats in the Senate (where the shutdown fight just happens to be stuck).
+Not only that, but they also make up a massive bulk of the U.S. gross domestic product.
+This appears to be yet another petty, retributive move against states and senators that Trump considers to be his enemy.

 The Department of Energy has yet to follow up on Vought’s statement.